 - Construction paper

-- Plastic or wood animals
+- Plastic or wooden animals

 Cut out a long strand of paper and tape one end to the animal.
 I cut out varying widths of paper to give my toddler different cutting challenges.
 Wrap the paper around several times and tape the other end to the animal so it doesn’t unravel.
 Make sure there is enough space between the animal and paper so your child can slip their scissors under to snip the paper off.